 Others who have written for The Austin Bulldog

-Rebecca LaFlure, reporter: Rebecca was an Austin journalist who obtained her bachelor’s in journalism at Baylor University.
+Rebecca LaFlure, reporter: Rebecca was a reporter for The Austin Bulldog from October 2011 through July 2012 who left to go to graduate school at Northwestern University.
+She obtained her bachelor’s in journalism at Baylor University.
 Originally from the Houston area, Rebecca began her journalism career as an education reporter for the Killeen Daily Herald, outside Fort Hood, one of the largest military bases in the world.
 She moved to Austin in June 2010, and covered Round Rock and Pflugerville city government, education and business news for Community Impact Newspaper until September 2011.
 Her thirst for investigative journalism brought her to The Austin Bulldog.
 Rebecca produced numerous projects based on deep background research from October 2011 through July 2012 before departing for graduate school at Northwestern University (Chicago) majoring in journalism.

 Rebecca has earned state and national recognition for her reporting, including a first-place state award for coverage of a vigil honoring victims of the November 5, 2009, mass shooting at Fort Hood and a second-place national award for a report on the Round Rock school district’s efforts to close the achievement gap between minority and low-income students and their white and wealthier classmates.